goatshriek/stumpless/README.md

 // if you're used to doing this: syslog( LOG_INFO | LOG_USER, "My message #%d", count );

-// then you can start doing this: stumplog( LOG_INFO | LOG_USER, "My message #%d", count );
+// then you can start by changing to this: stumplog( LOG_INFO | LOG_USER, "My message #%d", count );
 ```